1 About Smart Agriculture

 (9) Figures and Tables

+All the images in the munascipt should obtain the authorization from the copyright owner.
 If the article is accepted for publication, the author will be asked to supply high-resolution, print-ready versions of the figures.
 Please ensure that the files conform to the following when preparing your figures for production.
 After acceptance, authors will also be asked to provide an attractive image to highlight their paper online.
 We recommend that figures be created using Adobe Photoshop.
 If you use Photoshop or similar software, send *.jpg or *.TIF files at full size and delete any blank space around the edges of each figure.
 Resolution of at least 300 dpi is needed for most figures, saved as *.JPG or *.TIF.
 Color figure files should be set up as CMYK (cyan, magenta, yellow, black) and not as RGB (red, green, blue) so that the colors as they appear on screen will be a closer representation of how they will print in the Journal.
 If you use PowerPoint, send the original PowerPoint files.
 Use only basic PowerPoint fonts, do not draw lines that are less than .25 points thick.
 Use shaded or colored fills instead of pattern fills.
 Images imported into PowerPoint should have at least 600 dpi resolution.
 All illustrations (line drawings and photographs) are classified as figures.
 It is preferred that photos be grouped together into one or more plates.
 Figures should be cited in consecutive order in the text.
 Each figure should be labeled at the top of the page, indicating the name of the author (s), figure number and orientation.
 Line figures should be supplied as sharp, black and white graphs or diagrams, drawn professionally or with a computer graphics package.
 Lettering must be included and should be sized to 8 point size (Times New Roman and Overstriking) for line figures and photographs; figure numbers should be sized to be 9 point size (Times New Roman and Overstriking).
 Photographs should be supplied as sharp, glossy, black-and-white or color photographic prints and must be unmounted.
 Individual photographs forming a composite figure should be of equal contrast to facilitate printing, and should be accurately squared.
 Magnifications should be indicated using a scale bar on the illustration.

 The aim of the figure legend should be to describe the key messages of the figure, but the figure should also be discussed in the text.
 An enlarged version of the figure and its full legend will often be viewed in a separate window online, and it should be possible for a reader to understand the figure without switching back and forth between this window and the relevant parts of the text.
 Each legend should have a concise title of no more than 15 words.
 The legend itself should be concise and comprehensive, while still explaining all symbols and abbreviations.
 Avoid lengthy descriptions of methods.